opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_health.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the elb health.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new elb health.

 * `listener_id` - (Required) Specifies the ID of the listener to which the health check task belongs.
 Changing this creates a new elb health.